-31 Categories of applications for purposes of section 35(3) of Act
+31. Categories of applications for purposes of section 35(3) of Act

-- (1) The Council must, subject to subsection 4, by resolution, categorise the type of applications referred to in section 57 to be considered by the Authorised Official and applications to be referred to the Municipal Planning Tribunal. - (2) When categorising applications contemplated in subsection (1), the Council must take cognisance of the aspects referred to in regulation 15(2) of the Regulations. - (3) If the Council does not categorise applications contemplated in subsection (1), regulation 15(1) of the Regulations apply. - (4) If the municipality is a member of a joint or District Municipal Planning Tribunal by virtue of an agreement concluded in terms of section 34 of the Act, and the agreement does not contain a categorisation as contemplated in section 35(3) of the Act, the Council must, by resolution, categorise applications to be considered by the Authorised Official and applications to be referred to the Municipal Planning Tribunal.
+- (1) The Council must, by resolution, categorise applications to be considered by the Authorised official and applications to be referred to the Municipal Planning Tribunal. - (2) When categorising applications contemplated in subsection (1), the Council must take cognisance of the aspects referred to in regulation 15(2) of the Regulations.

+If the Council does not categorise applications contemplated in subsection (1), regulation 15(1) of the Regulations apply.